cpp-bucle-for

 }

 The break statement allows exiting the loop before the condition is met.
-This is useful when a specific value is found and there is no need to continue iterating.
+This is useful when a specific value is found and further iteration is unnecessary.

 #include <iostream>